Roboy/roboy_smells/e_nose/README.md

 standardized_measurements = dp.standardize_measurements(measurements, StandardizationType.LAST_REFERENCE)
 ```

-We have implemented 3 ways of standardizing them:
+We have implemented 3 ways of standardizing Measurements:

 #### `StandardizationType.LAST_REFERENCE`
 Uses the average of the last 10 samples of the last reference measurement before this measurement.